 • Students are enrolling at Morris Sunset with severe credit deficiency and therefore task with assisting students not only make up for lost credits but graduating them on time.
+The requirement that students attend class in person has added a barrier to student success.

-Student Success School Goal: Increase the overall combined graduation rate, which includes 4th and 5th year seniors by 3% as measured by Infinite Campus .
-Formative Measures: The percent of students who are on-track for graduation will be 50% by the end of semester 1 and 80% at the end of semester 2 by 2024 as measured by FocusED.
-Aligned to Nevada's STIP Goal: ☐ STIP Goal 1 ☐ STIP Goal 2 ☐ STIP Goal 3 ☑ STIP Goal 4 ☐ STIP Goal 5 ☐ STIP Goal 6 Improvement Strategy: Increase Overall Combined Graduation Rate by regularly monitoring student progress and providing student with Multi-Tiered Systems of Support as needed.
+Student Success School Goal: Maintain the overall combined graduation rate, which includes 4th and 5th-year seniors above 84% as measured by Infinite Campus. ed to Nevada's STIP Goal: Formative Measures: While increasing overall enrollment, the percentage of students who are on-track for graduation will remain at 50% by the end of semester 1 and 84% at the end of semester 2 for SY 2024-2025, as measured by Infinite Campus data.
+TIP Goal 3 ☑ STIP Goal 4 TIP Goal 5 □ STIP Goal 6 Improvement Strategy: Increase Overall Combined Graduation Rate by regularly monitoring student progress and providing student with Multi-Tiered Systems of Support as needed.
 Evidence Level: • Multi-Tiered Systems of Support (MTSS) - level 3; Progress Monitoring (2) Action Steps: What steps do you need to take to implement this improvement strategy? • Identify at-risk seniors using academic data, credit tracking, and attendance records. • The counselor will create individualized graduation plans to ensure students are on track to gradua • Teachers will provide guidance and foster open communication with students and parents. • The school will encourage engagement and involvement via extracurriculars, clubs, events, improve attendance tracking, and parental involvement. • The school will continue to offer information on college/career readiness programs. • Implement targeted intervention programs for at-risk students to help them make-up credit deficiencies.
-The school will identify students who are at risk of not graduating on time and provid them with additional support and resources, including access to APEX classes for credit retrieval.
-The will include academic counseling to help them catch up and stay on track to graduate within the designated timeframe. • Enhance student engagement and attendance: The school will develop initiatives to increase stude engagement and attendance rates through the BIONIC class, as they are closely linked to academic success and graduation.
-This will include intensive monitoring of student attendance with a focus cearly intervention, organized extracurricular activities that cater to diverse student interests, and creating a positive and inclusive school culture that will motivate students to attend regularly. strategy?
-School Leadership ate. ed de ihis
+The school will identify students who are at risk of not graduating on time and provides. te. ed Lead: Who is responsible for implementing this strategy?
+School Leadership them with additional support and resources, including access to APEX classes for credit retrieval.
+This will include academic counseling to help them catch up and stay on track to graduate within the designated timeframe.
+Enhance student engagement and attendance: The school will develop initiatives to increase student engagement and attendance rates through the BIONIC class, as they are closely linked to academic success and graduation.
+This will include intensive monitoring of student attendance with a focus on early intervention, organized extracurricular activities that cater to diverse student interests, and creating a positive and inclusive school culture that will motivate students to attend regularly.

-- Strengthen college and career readiness programs: The school will provide comprehensive college and career guidance to students, starting from an early stage, to ensure they are adequately prepared for post-secondary education or the job market.
+- Strengthen college and career readiness programs: The school will provide comprehensive college and career guidance to students, starting early, to ensure they are adequately prepared for post-secondary education or the job market.
 The school will host workshops, career fairs, and help students identify opportunities to explore different career paths and gain practical skills that will facilitate their transition to higher education or employment after graduation. - Implement a system to identify at-risk seniors. - Offer academic counseling, tutoring, and mentoring. - Encourage teachers to provide personalized guidance to at-risk students. - Foster engagement and involvement through programs like BIONIC. - Enhance college and career readiness programs. - Provide comprehensive guidance on post-secondary education including exposure to HBCUs. - Establish a system to track and monitor individual student progress, including credit accumulation and graduation status. - Collect and analyze data on student attendance, academic performance, and participation in support programs.